Best Jobs for Graduates With a Psychology Degree

-Most mid- to large-size companies have management training programs.
+Most mid- to large-sized companies have management training programs.
 They often recruit through colleges, so check with your career office for opportunities to interview on campus and through career fairs.
-Google "management trainee" and search Indeed.com using the same phrase to see some examples.
+Google "management trainee" and or search Indeed.com using the same phrase to see some examples.

-Salary and Job Outlook Information: Glassdoor estimates that entry-level salaries for management trainees average about $54,656.
-The BLS expects management jobs opportunities to expand by about 8% through 2026, an average rate of growth for all occupations.
+Salary and Job Outlook Information: Glassdoor estimates that entry-level salaries for management trainees average about $50,976.
+The BLS expects management jobs opportunities to expand by about 7% through 2028, faster than the average rate of growth for all occupations.

 The insight into consumer motivations and preferences that psychology majors possess can help salespeople frame their product/service pitches with the right angles.
 Interpersonal skills help put customers at ease, and verbal skills help psych majors convey clear messages about products or services.

 Psychology majors qualify for sales positions and sales training programs directly out of college.
-Chances of landing a first job in sales are enhanced by some business coursework, psych projects related to business, and internships in a business setting.
-Many sales employers recruit through colleges so be sure to inquire about options through your campus career office.
+To enhance your chances of landing a first job in sales, take some business coursework, complete psych projects related to business, and look for internships in a business setting.
+Many sales employers recruit through colleges, so be sure to inquire about options through your campus career office.

 Salary Information and Job Outlook: Sales salaries vary greatly from industry to industry and by sales function.
-For example, the BLS reports that advertising salespersons earned an average of $51,740; wholesale sales workers earned an average of $61,660; and securities salespeople earned an average of $64,120.
-The BLS expected sales jobs as a whole to grow at 3%, more slowly than average through 2026, but there will still be 458,700 new jobs in this large category of employment.
+For example, the BLS reports that advertising salespersons earned a median annual salary of $53,310 in May 2019; wholesale sales representatives earned a median annual salary of $63,000; and securities salespeople earned a median annual salary of $62,270.
+The BLS expects sales jobs as a whole to show little or no change between 2018 and 2028.

 Fundraisers, like salespeople, need to be savvy with people.
 Psych majors are often good readers of people and have a sense of when to ask for a donation.
 They have the interviewing skills to draw out the interests that prospective donors have related to their organization and the communication skills to explain to donors how their contributions would advance the mission of their charity.